ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxls.md

 # OpenShift NSX logical switches configuration
 {: #openshift-runbook-runbook-nsxls-intro}

-This section details the NSX logical switches that are used to support the OpenShift 4.7 environment.
+Review the NSX logical switches that are used to support the OpenShift 4.7 environment.
 To use this information, you must understand how to create these components and add the configuration.

-Review [Add a logical switch](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.admin.doc/GUID-295720D5-DD75-4523-9095-1D694D99717A.html){:external}.
+Review [Add a logical switch](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.admin.doc/GUID-295720D5-DD75-4523-9095-1D694D99717A.html){: external}.
 PowerNSX commands are provided if you would want to use this method.

 ## NSX Logical Switches
 {: #openshift-runbook-runbook-nsxls-config}

 The design requires two NSX Logical Switches:

 * Transit - This logical switch is used to connect the DLR and the ESGs.
-The DLR Control VMs will have an interface on this network.
+The DLR Control VMs have an interface on this network.
 * OpenShift - This logical switch is used for the OpenShift VM network.
 The DLR has a connection to this logical switch.
 * HA - This logical switch is used for the DLR Control VMs.
-There is no need to assign an IP range to this network as NSX will assign internal IP range to it.
+You do not need to assign an IP range to this network as NSX assigns internal IP range to it.

 ## PowerNSX commands
 {: #openshift-runbook-runbook-nsxls-powernsx}

-This section provides example PowerNSX commands that you can use to automate the provisioning and configuration of the NSX logical switches.
+Review the example of PowerNSX commands that you can use to automate the provisioning and configuration of the NSX logical switches.

-Use the following table to document the parameters you will need for your deployment, examples are shown that match the deployment described previously.
+Use the following table to document the parameters you need for your deployment, examples are shown that match the deployment described previously.

 | Parameters | Example | Your deployment |
 |:---------- |:------- |:--------------- |